Looking for ways to support survivors during Domestic Violence Awareness Month?

-Qualifications: Minimum degree required is a Bachelor’s Degree in Social Work, Women’s Studies or other human services related field.
-Other qualifications include knowledge and understanding of the impact of sexual assault and domestic violence on victims, previous work with people in crisis, strong communication skills, and the ability to work as part of a team.
-A qualified candidate should also have experience in program planning, creation and implementation.
-Please send resume, cover letter, names and contact information for three work related references (2 from supervisors), and philosophy statement on providing advocacy to victims of sexual assault and domestic violence to Geri Segal at email@example.com or mail to Family Support Center, P.O.
+Qualifications: Minimum degree required is a bachelor’s in social work, psychology, women’s studies or other human services related field.
+Other important qualifications include knowledge and understanding of domestic violence, previous work with children and adults in crisis, strong communication skills, group facilitation skills, and ability to work as part of a team.
+Please send resume, cover letter, names and contact information for three work related references (2 from supervisors), and philosophy statement on providing advocacy to youth affected by domestic violence to Jeni Haddad.
+Materials can be e-mailed to email@example.com or mailed to Family Support Center, P.O.
 Box 143, Chippewa Falls, WI 54729.
-Materials must be received by August 23 via e-mail, mail or delivery.
-For more information or questions, call Geri Segal at 715-723-1138.
+All materials must be sent or e-mailed and received by October 24.
+For more information call Jeni Haddad or Geri Segal at (715)723-1138.

 Geri Segal earns United Way Senn Award for professional excellence!